dstackai/dstack/docs/docs/reference/cli/run.md

 # dstack run

-This command runs a given workflow.
+This command runs a given configuration.

 ## Usage